 4. Feed Them!

-If you want the best flowers, then use half a teaspoon of balanced liquid fertilizer, every time you water the plant.
+If you want the best flowers, use half a teaspoon of balanced liquid fertilizer every time you water the plant.
 The results will surprise you!

-Do make sure you are not overfeeding them and avoid fertilizing them in winters.
+Ensure you are not overfeeding them and avoid fertilizing them in winter.
 Also, refer to the label for the instructions.

 Check out the best Homemade Plant Food for Orchids here